Kansas Military and Veterans Benefits

 Who is eligible for the Kansas Military Service Scholarship?
 To be eligible Veterans and Service members must be Kansas residents and meet the following requirements:

-• Received an Honorable Discharge, General (Under Honorable Conditions) Discharge, or still serving in the U.S. Armed Forces
+• Received an Honorable Discharge or a General Discharge (Under Honorable Conditions), or is still serving in the U.S. Armed Forces

-Applicants will need to provide copies of military discharge papers (DD214) or active duty orders that indicate they served after September 11, 2001, in a military operation where they received Hostile Fire Pay.
+Applicants will be required to provide copies of military discharge papers (DD214), or active duty orders that indicate they served after September 11, 2001, in a military operation where they received hostile fire pay.

 • Remain in good academic standing

-• Make satisfactory progress toward completion of the educational program in which they are enrolled
+• Make satisfactory progress toward completion of the educational program they are enrolled in

 • Enroll in a minimum of six credit hours each semester

-Kansas Board of Regents, Kansas Military Service Scholarship Fact Sheet
+Kansas Board of Regents, Military Service Scholarship Fact Sheet

 Learn more about the Kansas Military Service Scholarship

-Students may be pursuing a certificate, diploma, or degree program, full-time enrollment is not required.
+Students may be pursuing a certificate, an associate or bachelor’s degree, full-time enrollment is not required.

 Who is eligible for Kansas National Guard Educational Assistance?
-Kansas National Guard Service members must meet the following requirements to be eligible:
+Kansas National Guard Service members and family members must meet the following requirements to be eligible:

-• Current member of the Kansas National Guard and in good standing
+• Current serving in the Kansas National Guard and in good standing (not flagged)

 • Has a high school diploma or GED

-• Enrolled in a Kansas educational institution and maintain at least a 2.0 GPA
+• Enrolled in a Kansas educational institution and maintains at least a 2.0 GPA

 • Has not earned a bachelor’s degree